Towards universal quantum computation through relativistic motion: Methods

 where $t$ is the interaction time and $\mathcal{H}$ is a bilinear interaction Hamiltonian

-Such a Hamiltonian leads to a complex adjacency matrix $\mathcal{Z}$ for a graph state \cite{menicucci10}
+Such a Hamiltonian leads to a complex adjacency matrix $\mathcal{Z}$ for a graph state \cite{menicucci11}

-where we used that in our case $h\ll1$.
-The matrix $\mathcal{Z}$ defines an undirected graph called an \emph{H-graph} that approaches a CV cluster state up to local phase shifts in the limit of large squeezing \cite{minion3}.
-In particular, a succession of commuting two-mode squeezing operations of equal squeezing parameter generates an H-graph state that is bipartite, i.e., all the nodes in the graph can be split into two sets such that the two-mode squeezers only relate the elements of one set with the elements of the other.
-By introducing $\pi/2$ phase shifts on the elements of one set, the H-graph is transformed into a continuous variable square cluster state \cite{minion3}.
-As we will see in detail in section 4, in the superconducting circuit scenario that we consider in this paper the phase shift is implemented by a rotation of the same pump that generates the two-mode squeezing.
+where we used that in our case $h << 1$.
+The matrix $\mathcal{Z}$ defines an undirected graph called an H-graph that approaches a CV cluster state up to local phase shifts in the mathematical limit $r\rightarrow\infty$.
+In particular a succession of commuting two-mode squeezing operations of equal squeezing parameter generates an H-graph state which is bipartite, that is, all the nodes in the graph can be split into two sets such that the two-mode squeezers only relate the elements of one set with the elements of the other.
+By introducing $\pi/2$ phase shifts on the elements of one set, the H-graph state is transformed into a continuous variable cluster state\cite{minion3}.
+As we will see in detail in the Results section, in the superconducting circuit scenario that we consider in this paper the phase shift is implemented by a rotation of the same pump that generates the two-mode squeezing.
 For the sake of simplicity, in the remainder of the paper we will focus on how to generate the H-graph state itself, assuming that appropriate rotations of the pump can always be implemented.
 We will assume that all the two-mode squeezing operations commute, which is an exact result up to the first order in h.
-The role of the second order deviations from the ideal scheme will be discussed in detail in section 4.
+Recalling Eqs. (\ref{eq:sigmakaka}) and (\ref{eq:ham1}) and comparing them with Eqs. (\ref{eq:ham2}) and (\ref{eq:zet}), we find that a succession of commuting two-mode squeezing operations generates a matrix $B^{(1)}$ which is proportional to the first order terms of the Bogoliubov coefficients.
+The role of the second order deviations from the ideal scheme will be discussed in detail in the Results section.
 Cluster states can be diagrammatically represented by a graph in which each node corresponds to a party and the edges between nodes represent entanglement.